 A traditional Door Spice Rack (DSR) offers convenient storage in a wall cabinet.

-Your entire cookware collection can be organized neatly in this single pull-out that houses pots and pans in the lower section, and lids above (ROSPD).
+Your entire cookware collection can be organized neatly in this single roll-out that houses pots and pans in the lower section, and lids above (ROSPD).

 Or a deep drawer below a cooktop is an ideal location for pots and pans.
 Add the Lid Storage Partitions (LSP-S) to stand lids on both sides of the drawer for easier access.

-Conveniently store oven mitts and potholders in a shallow roll-out above a pot and pant drawer (ROSAD).
+Conveniently store oven mitts and potholders in a deep drawer with a shallow roll-out above a pot and pant drawer (ROSAD).